 Scroll down to see and shop for items related to tourism in Utah from Amazon.

 Virtual Tour on YouTube

 Starting from the western end at Boulder, the Burr Trail starts out as a fairly good paved road with no center stripe.
 It quickly enters Grand Staircase Escalante National Monument and passes by a campground.
 At 9.5 miles in, it makes a dramatic drop into Long Canyon.
-Burr Trail continues inside the deep and amazing Long Canyon for several miles as it passes by some geologic features, such as a large slot canyon on the right.
+Burr Trail continues inside the deep and amazing Long Canyon for several miles as it passes by some geologic features.

 At about 32 miles, a road goes to the left that is signed Upper Muley Twist Canyon.
 This road is only passable for 4WD vehicles and leads to a breathtaking panoramic view of Capital Reef’s Waterpocket Fold.
 Unless you were flying in an airplane, the only way to get a good view of this huge geologic feature is by hiking the short trail to an overlook located at the end of this road.
 This is known and signed as the Strike Valley Overlook.